 According to the IRS, the deadline to submit 2021 tax returns or an extension is Monday, April 18, 2022, for most taxpayers.
 By law, holidays impact tax deadlines.
 The due date is April 18th instead of the 15th because of the Emancipation Day holiday in the District of Columbia.
 Taxpayers in Maine or Massachusetts have until April 19th to file due to the Patriots’ Day holiday.
 The deadline to file for those requesting an extension is October 17, 2022.

-Since we are approaching tax season, we thought it would be helpful to review the benefits of tax-loss harvesting.
+Since we are approaching tax season, we thought it would be helpful to review the potential benefits of tax-loss harvesting.
 Tax-loss harvesting is achieved by selling an investment with a loss and immediately purchasing a different security with similar (but not identical) exposure.
 The key points are:

 Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.